leonardothibes/puppet-openjdk/README.md

 puppet-java
 ===========

-A puppet module to manage Java instalation.
+A puppet module to manage Java OpenJDK instalation.